 Frequently Asked Questions

-Is Petrova’s finding the same as the Yang et al. softmax bottleneck?
+Is this paper’s finding the same as the Yang et al. softmax bottleneck?

 No. Yang et al. (2018) showed that softmax limits the rank of the output probability matrix over the vocabulary, restricting what the model can predict.
-Petrova’s constraint operates on the attention weight distribution over the input sequence, restricting what the model can selectively focus on.
+Mudarisov et al.’s constraint operates on the attention weight distribution over the input sequence, restricting what the model can selectively focus on.
 They affect opposite ends of the network: one constrains the output projection, the other constrains attention pattern formation.
 The proposed fixes also diverge.
-Yang et al. suggest mixture-of-softmaxes to increase output rank; Petrova’s framework points toward replacing the normalization step entirely, as SOFT does with its Gaussian kernel.
+Yang et al. suggest mixture-of-softmaxes to increase output rank; this paper’s framework points toward replacing the normalization step entirely, as SOFT does with its Gaussian kernel.

 What experiment would confirm or refute this at frontier-model scale?